nilanshnet/Azure-Enterprise-IAAS-Infrastructure-as-a-Code-Automation/README.md

         -	[ ] Option to do disk encryption
         -	[ ] Option to attach to log analytics workspace
         -	[ ] Option to install Microsoft Anti-malware protection
-        -	[ ] Option to initiate backup
+        -	[X] Option to initiate backup

     2. Manage
-        -	[ ] Add additional disk to the VM
+        -	[ ] Add additional disk to an existing VM
-        -	[ ] Do disk encryption to the VM
+        -	[ ] Do disk encryption for an existing VM
-        -	[ ] Attach ad hoc public IP
+        -	[ ] Attach ad-hoc public IP
         -	[ ] Attach to log analytics workspace
         - [ ] Configure VM Start and Stop
-        -	[ ] Enable backup on existing VMs
+        -	[X] Enable backup on existing VMs

     3. Security
-        -	[ ] Apply resource lock on business-critical resources
+        -	[X] Apply resource lock on business-critical resources
-        -	[ ] Option to install Microsoft Anti-malware protection
+        -	[X] Option to install Microsoft Anti-malware protection
         -	[ ] Attach to log analytics workspace to connect with Security center and Azure Monitor
-        -	[ ] Apply resource lock on business-critical resources

-3	Networking

-3.1	Create and configure
-•	Hub and Spoke Topology configuration
-•	Create Hub and up to 5 Spoke Virtual Networks
-•	Create up to 5 Subnets in hub and spoke Virtual Networks
-•	Deployment to peer the Hub and Spoke Virtual Networks
-•	Deployment to peer Spoke and Spoke Virtual Networks
-•	Create Network Security Groups with default rules and attach to subnets

-3.2	Manage
-•	Create 3 additional spoke Virtual Networks and up to 5 subnets
-•	Peer the Hub and Spoke Virtual Networks after deployment
-•	Peer Spoke and Spoke Virtual Networks after deployment
-•	Create additional subnets

-3.3	Secure
-•	Enable standard DDoS for all the Virtual Networks
-•	Enable Service Endpoints
-•	Create ad-hoc NSGs with default rules and attach to subnets

-4	Storage

-4.1	Create and Configure
-•	Create storage account with performance, Account kind, Replication type and access tier
-•	Define access level with network
-•	Enable secure transfer
-•	Option for soft delete
-•	Option to create Blob container, file share, table, and queue

-4.2	Manage
-•	Create additional Blob container, file share, table, and queue in existing storage

-4.3	Secure
-•	Enable access level with n/w
-•	Enable secure transfer
-•	Enable soft delete
+        -	[X] Azure Disk Encryption for existing VMs

+3. Networking
+    1. Create and configure
+        -	[X] Hub and Spoke Topology configuration with upto
+        -	[X] Create up to 5 Subnets in hub and spoke Virtual Networks
+        -	[ ] Deployment to peer the Hub and Spoke Virtual Networks
+        -	[ ] Deployment to peer Spoke and Spoke Virtual Networks
+        -	[ ] Create Network Security Groups with default rules and attach to subnets

+    2. Manage
+        -	[ ] Create 3 additional spoke Virtual Networks and up to 5 subnets
+        -	[ ] Peer the Hub and Spoke Virtual Networks after deployment
+        -	[ ] Peer Spoke and Spoke Virtual Networks after deployment
+        -	[ ] Create additional subnets

+    3. Secure
+        -	[ ] Enable standard DDoS for all the Virtual Networks
+        -	[ ] Enable Service Endpoints
+        -	[ ] Create ad-hoc NSGs with default rules and attach to subnets

+4. Storage

+    1. Create and Configure
+        -	[X] Create storage account with performance, Account kind, Replication type and access tier
+        -	[X] Define access level with network
+        -	[X] Enable secure transfer
+        -	[ ] Option for soft delete
+        -	[ ] Option to create Blob container, file share, table, and queue

+    2. Manage
+        -	[X] Create additional Blob container, file share, table, and queue in existing storage

+    3. Secure
+        -	[X] Restrict netowrk access level with specific subnets
+        -	[X] Enable secure transfer
+        -	[ ] Enable soft delete